-This is, by far, the most easy and effective reward system for kids that I have done.
+This is, by far, the easiest and most effective reward system for kids that I have done.
 As an elementary teacher, I tried them all (here are 5 reward charts that I’ve tried)!

 This post contains affiliate links to products that I love!